jlas1/Klicky-Probe/README.md

 ### Use Klicky-Probe with/without Z-Endstop switch (Voron)

-If you want to use the Z-Endstop switch of the Voron to calculate the Z-Offset we the new [automatic Z calibration](https://github.com/protoloft/klipper_z_calibration) you also need to set the following, two lines, this is the Z-Endstop Location from your `printer.cfg`.
+If you want to use the Z-Endstop switch of the Voron you also need to set the following, two lines, this is the Z-Endstop Location from your `printer.cfg`.

 `variable_z_endstop_x:`